coniferprod/sevenator/README.md

 ## Building the program

 Sevenator is written in Rust.
-You can use the Rust development tools to make an executable version for your (supprted) operating system.
+You can use the Rust development tools to make an executable version for your (supported) operating system.
 See [the Rust home page](https://www.rust-lang.org) for details about installation.

-Clone the source code from the Git repository into a subdirectory, and then issue the command
+Clone the source code from the Git repository into a subdirectory, change to that subdirectory, and then issue the command

     cargo build